There is a new hazard for cyclists that has been brought to my attention.

 So what can a cyclist do to avoid this slight but definite hazard, besides riding a steel frame with a Brooks saddle.
 Well help is on the way; manufacturers of plastic saddles and shorts are getting together to find which materials do not cause static build up.

-It will be necessary to buy the correct shorts to go with a certain saddles.
+It will be necessary to buy the correct shorts to go with a certain saddle.
 Each will have a warning label, and a code letter.
 (A, B, or C.) A type “A” saddle must be used with type “A” shorts, and it is not recommended that you mix code letters, or you may be actually be placing yourself at an increased risk.

 These new saddles and shorts will not be available probably until early 2009.
 So what can a concerned cyclist do in the mean time?
 The incidents are so rare that I am not suggesting cyclists should become paranoid to the extent of carrying a fire extinguisher.